 We know that you held community events such as pet adoption events.
 Could you tell us more about that?
 How is it going?

-Could you give advice for those artists who want to make a switch to vegan-friendly tattooing?
+Could you give advice to those artists who want to make a switch to vegan-friendly tattooing?